 8. Take an Aquabus (or Kayak) across False Creek

 The Aquabus (not to be confused with the SeaBus mentioned above) is a small boat that stops at several different points around False Creek including Granville Island, Science World, Yaletown, David Lam Park, and the Vancouver Aquatic Center.
 You can buy one way tickets, return, and full day passes.
 It’s a fun, cheap, and fast way to bounce around the main highlights bordering False Creek.
-Kayaks can be rented at Ecomarine on Granville Island and are an equally great way to get around the watery parts of the downtown area.
+Kayaks can be rented at Vancouver Water Adventures on Granville Island and are an equally great way to get around the watery parts of downtown Vancouver.

 9. Play at the Kids Market on Granville Island

 This is a slightly over-rated attraction that makes a decent visit for a rainy afternoon.
-A huge 3 story maze of ladders and shoots and balls is the center piece — though it can be a little overwhelming for kids under 4.
+A huge 3 story maze of ladders and shoots and balls is the centerpiece — though it can be a little overwhelming for kids under 4.
 The Kids Market is basically a big arcade with shops, games, and treats.
-If you were looking for a kid-friendly activity while visiting Granville Island then this or a visit to the nearby Model Train museum should work.
+If you were looking for a kid-friendly activity while visiting Granville Island then this or visit the nearby Model train museum.

 10. Ride the Skytrain